valentinomiazzo/jekyll-now/test/2018-12-08-Atari-Panther-Part-3.md

 Signal SC is the 16 MHz clock and, as consequence, there is no way to control it from a Genlock.

 ## '32 MHz, 32 bit object oriented, graphics processor'
 It is true that the Panther has a 32 MHz crystal on the motherboard and a 32 bit data bus.
+Anyway:

-Anyway, 1) some parts use only 16 bit 2) none of the parts run at 32MHz, some run at 16 MHz, some at 8 MHz or even 4 MHz.
-Anyway this is just marketing, bits and MHz are not indicative of the actual performance without looking at the whole architecture.
+1. some parts use only 16 bit

+2. none of the parts run at 32MHz, some run at 16 MHz, some at 8 MHz or even 4 MHz

+As usual, this is just marketing, bits and MHz are not indicative of the actual performance without looking at the whole architecture.

 ## 'About 2000 sprites can be displayed simultaneously'
 This figure may derive from the size of a Bitmap Object (BO) descriptor, which is 16 bytes long.
 As you may remember, a Bitmap Object is a sprite in the Panther jargon.